Walmart’s latest hire: Robotic janitors that clean floors and collect data

 [Elon Musk: To avoid becoming like monkeys, humans must merge with machines]

-The idea that automation will allow workers to perform new tasks will occur in some industries but won’t stop millions of people from needing to switch occupations or upgrade their skills in the coming years, according to a McKinsey Global Institute report released last year.
+Automation will allow workers to perform new tasks in some industries, but it won’t stop millions of people from needing to switch occupations or upgrade their skills in the coming years, according to a McKinsey Global Institute report released last year.

 The report estimates that as many as 800 million people may lose their jobs to robots by 2030.
 Some of those jobs sound a lot like cleaning floors at Walmart.